Walt Dated World

 Mr. Toad's Wild Ride

 The original Mr. Toad marquee is shown above.
-The picture below is a later version of the entrance.
+The picture below is a later version of the entrance that premiered in 1993.

 There is also an epitaph to Mr. Toad at the Haunted Mansion, as well as a statue in the Pet Cemetery.